How to save money on your gas and electricity bills

 Give meter readings

 Your supplier will often ask for meter readings when you first sign up and will use them to set up your account.
 If you don’t provide regular readings when you’re asked, your supplier will estimate how much energy you’ve used based on any historic data they have for your property.
-This means you may be over or under paying for your energy compared to what you’re actually using.
+This means you may be overpaying or underpaying for your energy compared to what you’re actually using.

 Use your Economy 7 meter properly to save money

 An Economy 7 meter, also known as a two-rate meter, has a standard rate for daytime and a lower rate for night time.
 This means you can save money by setting appliances like dishwashers and washing machines to run overnight while you’re sleeping.
-If you’re only able to use these in the daytime when you’re paying the higher rate, it’s better to request a free meter exchange to a standard meter, which has just one fixed price regardless of the time of day.
+If you’re only able to use these in the daytime when you’re paying the higher rate, you don't have to have an Economy 7 tariff.
+We can simply add your day and night units together to give us one single usage figure if a single rate tariff is more appropriate for you.
+So you won’t even need to change your meter.

 Not only this, but you can also use the energy monitor that comes with your Smart meter to track your energy usage more carefully, as it displays exactly how much you’re using and what this will cost you.
 This insight means you’ll gain a better understanding of how much gas or electricity each of your appliances use, allowing you to tweak your habits to save cash.